Qv2ray/Qv2ray/README.md

 Qv2ray is licenced under [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ```
     Qv2ray, A Qt frontend for v2ray.
-Written in c++
+Written in C++

     This program is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by